stranger-codebits/Greibach-Grammar-Inference/README.md

 The conventions used are that each grammar representation follows the [Greibach Normal Form](https://en.wikipedia.org/wiki/Greibach_normal_form) formalism.
-Goal is from a file containing words that should belong to a context-free grammar (psitive examples) and a file that contains data that should not belong in the same context-free grammar (negative examples), to generate the corresponding CFG.
+Goal is from a file containing words that should belong to a context-free grammar (positive examples) and a file that contains data that should not belong in the same context-free grammar (negative examples), to generate the corresponding CFG.

 ## Getting Started